 - On your Mac, use your mouse or trackpad to move the pointer to right or left edge of the screen closest to your iPad, pause, then move the pointer slightly past the edge of the screen.
-When a border appears at the edge of the iPad screen, continue moving the pointer to the iPad screen. - On your Mac, choose Apple menu \ > System Preferences, click Displays -, click Add Display, then select your iPad from the list below Link Keyboard and Mouse.
-Use your mouse or trackpad to move the pointer past the edge of the Mac screen until it appears on your iPad. - On your Mac, click Control Center in the menu bar, click Screen Mirroring, then choose a device below Link Keyboard and Mouse.
+When a border appears at the edge of the iPad screen, continue moving the pointer to the iPad screen. - On your Mac, click Control Center \$\bigchapsel \text{ in the menu bar, click Display, then choose your iPad (below "Link keyboard and mouse to").
 Use your mouse or trackpad to move the pointer past the edge of the Mac screen until it appears on your iPad.